Automattic/vip-go-mu-plugins/akismet/readme.txt

 * Reduced the number of network requests required for a comment page when running Akismet.
 * Improved compatibility with the most popular contact form plugins.
 * Improved API usage buttons for clarity on what upgrade is needed.

-= 4.1.12 =
-*Release Date - 3 September 2021*

-* Fixed "Use of undefined constant" notice.
-* Improved styling of alert notices.

-= 4.1.11 =
-*Release Date - 23 August 2021*

-* Added support for Akismet API usage notifications on Akismet settings and edit-comments admin pages.
-* Added support for the deleted_comment action when bulk-deleting comments from Spam.

-= 4.1.10 =
-*Release Date - 6 July 2021*

-* Simplified the code around checking comments in REST API and XML-RPC requests.
-* Updated Plus plan terminology in notices to match current subscription names.
-* Added `rel="noopener"` to the widget link to avoid warnings in Google Lighthouse.
-* Set the Akismet JavaScript as deferred instead of async to improve responsiveness.
-* Improved the preloading of screenshot popups on the edit comments admin page.

-= 4.1.9 =
-*Release Date - 2 March 2021*

-* Improved handling of pingbacks in XML-RPC multicalls

-= 4.1.8 =
-*Release Date - 6 January 2021*

-* Fixed missing fields in submit-spam and submit-ham calls that could lead to reduced accuracy.
-* Fixed usage of deprecated jQuery function.

-= 4.1.7 =
-*Release Date - 22 October 2020*

-* Show the "Set up your Akismet account" banner on the comments admin screen, where it's relevant to mention if Akismet hasn't been configured.
-* Don't use wp_blacklist_check when the new wp_check_comment_disallowed_list function is available.

-= 4.1.6 =
-*Release Date - 4 June 2020*

-* Disable "Check for Spam" button until the page is loaded to avoid errors with clicking through to queue recheck endpoint directly.
-* Added filter "akismet_enable_mshots" to allow disabling screenshot popups on the edit comments admin page.

 For older changelog entries, please see the [additional changelog.txt file](https://plugins.svn.wordpress.org/akismet/trunk/changelog.txt) delivered with the plugin.